Visual effects (VFX)

 Get an apprenticeship:

 Apprenticeships are jobs with training.
 They’re a great opportunity to earn while you learn.
-NextGen Skills Academy offer VFX apprenticeships for school leavers.
+You might want to enter the VFX industry through an apprenticeship as an assistant technical director.
+Have a look at NextGen Skills Academy VFX apprenticeships for school leavers.
 These involve a lot of learning on the job working in a VFX company.

 Get a degree:

-A degree in computer graphics or computer science, or a related discipline such as maths, physics or information technology is relevant to this job.
+VFX companies or studios generally prefer it if you have a degree in graphic design, or another VFX-specific course for this role.
 Have a look at ScreenSkills’ list of recommended courses and select one in VFX.
-We endorse courses when they offer training in the relevant software, dedicate time to building a portfolio and have strong links with the games industry.
+We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the VFX industry.

 Search for jobs: